 Traditional cotton buds have a plastic stem, and this has been easily replaced by bamboo handles in recent years.
 They’re available in organic and health food stores, online and in some supermarkets, and work just as well as their non-compostable counterparts.

 Cotton buds with cardboard stems are also plastic free and compostable.
 And another alternative is reusable ear cleaners!

 Dental floss and piksters

 Most floss is made from nylon, which is plastic and can’t be recycled or composted.
 But this product has also had a makeover and is now also made from several natural products.

-Zero waste swaps for floss include products like The Eco Floss which is made from corn PLA and waxed with a vegan wax.
+Zero waste bathroom swaps include products like The Eco Floss which is made from corn PLA and waxed with a vegan wax.
 It’s best composted by industrial composting facilities (your green bin, if you have one) rather than home composting.
 It comes in a glass jar for which refills are available to buy.
 Their packing is also cardboard so it’s a 100% plastic-free purchase!

 Another option are Piksters, which are reusable cleaners for in between teeth.
 They’re now available with a bamboo handle instead of plastic.
 Removing the wire end with pliers is necessary before composting the handle and corn-based cover, and recycling the cardboard packet.

 Remember to reuse your old toothbrushes for cleaning tasks before you dispose of them!